ManticoreGamesInc/platform-documentation/src/api/projectile.md

 This sample makes a few projectiles of varying shapes and sizes.

-Note that this only changes the collision properties of the projectile!
+Note that this only changes the collision properties of the projectile.
 The visual representation on screen will be unchanged.

 By default, projectiles have a radius of 22, and length of 44.